tAndreani/IPVARIABLE/README.md

 ###### Fig. 6) PCA shows an improvment in the separation of the replicates upon removal of the noisy regions

 ![euclidian distance](https://user-images.githubusercontent.com/6462162/53090468-d4a6e600-350f-11e9-80f1-38e0fccfa7ae.png)
-###### Fig. 7) Euclidean distance of pairwise comparisons between replicates of the same protein show shorter distances (replicates get closer to each other) upon removal of the noisy regions
+###### Fig. 7) Euclidean distance of pairwise comparisons between replicates of the same protein show shorter distances upon removal of the noisy regions.
+This means that the replicates of the same group get closer to each other.